AdobeDocs/certification.en/help/certifications/at/at-p-business.md

 * Describe procedures to conduct Activity QA
 * Describe procedures to manage Activities and Audiences within Target

-Section 3: Analyzing and Reporting (16%)
+Section 3: Analyzing and reporting (16%)

 * Describe settings to help set the elements that appear in a report
 * Describe the difference in Adobe Target Sample Size Calculator settings between planning and validating